The orienting response: a DBR-friendly explanation

 What DBR does with the orienting response

-DBR doesn’t force you to relive the story, far from it.
+DBR does not force you to relive the story.

-Instead, we work gently with the very beginning of the sequence as it is experienced in the body:
+Instead, we work gently with the very beginning of the sequence as it is felt in the body:

 the moment your system first oriented to threat

-the sensations and impulses in the face/eyes/neck/upper body
+the sensations and impulses in the face, eyes, neck, and upper body

 When those early patterns can complete and settle, the system often becomes less reactive to triggers.